 I’ve had a few supervisors of this sort.
 They lead by telling their staff exactly what to do and how to do it, because only they know the best way to get the job done.

-Some take this position because they are new to their jobs, and believe they must “prove themselves” as leaders.
+Some take this posture because they are new to their leadership roles, and believe they must “prove themselves.”
 Others are insecure personally and so any questioning of their point of view cannot be tolerated.
 Leaders of this sort would respond to my ideas with, “We tried that before and it didn’t work” or “That’s not your concern —I’ll make that decision.”
 Under these leaders I felt under-valued and belittled.
 I wilted personally and professionally, and was not nearly as productive as I could have been.

 Yet as I studied the Scriptures I discovered this is contrary to a biblical model of leadership.
 This is the approach Moses was taking in Exodus 18, trying to “do it all.”
 Jethro, his wise father-in-law, saw this was unhealthy and said, “What you are doing is not good.
 You and these people who come to you will only wear yourselves out.
 The work is too heavy for you; you cannot handle it alone.”
 (Exodus 18:17-18)